 Moreover, regular surveys that measure student satisfaction are a crucial component of the PSP's efforts to collect data.
-These surveys provide insightful information about student experiences and are used to arrive at suggestions for improvement.
+These surveys provide insightful information about the experiences and issues and are used to arrive at suggestions for improvement.
 At the end of the semester and for each course they took, students are asked to complete surveys, though this is not required.
+From the limited number of student evaluations, there appears to be a high degree of satisfaction with the courses provided and the level of teaching.
+The PSP hopes to eventually obtain higher participation rates than the present percentage of students.

 The Committee of Internal Evaluation (OMEA) of the Department feeds every year the information system of ETHAAE with quality census data of the previous academic year.
-Performance indicators are derived from these and the drafting of the annual PSP target setting is largely based on these, in accordance with the guidelines of the Internal Quality Assurance System of the Institution and the guidelines of the Quality Assurance Unit.
+Performance indicators are derived from these and the drafting of the annual PSP target setting is largely based on these, in accordance with the guidelines of the Internal Quality Assurance System of Institution and the guidelines of the Quality Assurance Unit.

 The Coordinating Committee collects, analyses and utilises the above information when drafting the periodic Internal Evaluation Reports.
-Moreover, the process of utilising the results of the internal evaluation is done under the responsibility of the Coordinating Committee of PSP, with the participation of staff members and students and for all levels of its operation.
+Moreover, the process of utilising the results of the internal evaluation is done under the responsibility of the Coordinating Committee of the PSP, with the participation of staff members and students and for all levels of its operation.

-The EEAP thoroughly investigated the PSP's information management, spoke with staff, students, and stakeholders and reviewed relevant materials.
+The EEAP thoroughly investigated the PSP's information management, spoke with staff, students, and stakeholders, and reviewed relevant materials.
 The PSP demonstrates a commitment to the efficient use of information obtained through satisfaction surveys.
-Analysis of the data collected methodically identifies trends, areas for growth, and strong points.
+Analysis of the data collected methodically identifies trends, areas for growth, and strong points of the PSP.
 The findings are shared with the appropriate parties, ensuring accountability and openness.
 Importantly, the data is actively used to improve the academic unit's many aspects, including teaching strategies, support services, and resource accessibility.

 The PSP deploys a blend of information systems and methodologies to ensure data accuracy and comprehensiveness.
 The system of collecting, analysing, and using information is quite satisfactory and has proven helpful for the identification of problems and the development of appropriate solutions.
-As such, the PSP is in agreement with the institutional principles which govern the collection of data regarding students, teaching staff, course structures, annual monitoring, assessments, progression, and completion rates.
+As such, the PSP is in line with the institutional principles which govern the collection of data regarding students, teaching staff, course structures, annual monitoring assessments, progression, and completion rates.

 Principle 7: Information management

-Fully compliant x
+Fully compliant Х

 Substantially compliant

 Partially compliant

 Non-compliant